 Do you make time outside of work to do things that you enjoy – play golf, read, learn a musical instrument?
 Do you take vacations?
 These breaks reduce stress and provide mental clarity.

 Tom has worked overtime for the past three weeks attempting to catch up on his projects.
-When asked about his exercise, Tom says, “I don’t have time.
-I’ve got too much work to do.”
+When asked about his exercise, Tom says, “I don’t have time.”

 Busy, productive individuals make time to exercise.
 Consider some of these exercises and find something you enjoy: walking, swimming, biking, jogging, or doing upper body workouts.
 It’s great to take breaks during the day to walk and stretch.

 Sleep is essential for productive project managers.
 The National Sleep Foundation recommends 7-9 hours of sleep.
-For you geeks, check out an app I use called Sleep Cycle – pretty cool!
+For you geeks, check out the Sleep Cycle app– pretty cool!

 I find exercise and sleep save me time by giving me greater energy.
 I also have energy to give to my family and friends in the evenings.

-6. The problem: I am overextended at several levels of my life.
+Problem #6: I am overextended in several areas of my life.
 I have no margin or free time.

 Individuals don’t get into this state over night, and you will not correct the problem quickly.
 However, here are some tips.
 First, evaluate all of your activities at work and outside of work and eliminate what you can.
 Second, start saying “no” to requests when you can.
 Third, don’t let people guilt you into things for which you don’t have time.

-7. The problem: I have meeting problems: Individuals come unprepared, people get off track, and others constantly check email.
+Problem #7: I have meeting problems.
+Individuals come unprepared, people get off track, and others constantly check email.

 First, make sure you need a meeting.
 If so, distribute an agenda prior to the meeting specifying the purpose of the meeting, what individuals should bring, and how they may prepare.